Raegan Revord: Book club and writing

 In 2019, Revord created Read with Raegan, an online book club for young readers which, as of 2025, had 175,000 followers on Instagram.
 They wrote Rules for Fake Girlfriends, a young adult sapphic romance novel published by Wednesday Books in September 2025.
 Revord worked on the book, set on a college campus in England, between takes during the last season of Young Sheldon, and credited Heartstopper and its TV adaptation as inspiration.
 They have also narrated an audio-book version.
 Kirkus Reviews gave the book a negative review, while Publishers Weekly was more mixed.

 As of 2025, Revord is working on their second book, a fantasy they started writing before Rules for Fake Girlfriends.

+Charity work

+As of 2025, Revord is a junior ambassador for Children's Hospital Los Angeles.

 Personal life

-Raegan Revord was born on January 3, 2008, in San Diego, California, and was raised in Los Angeles when their family moved there when they were three and a half years old.
-As of 2025, they are a junior ambassador for Children's Hospital Los Angeles.
-They are an only child.
+They came out as non-binary in 2025.

-Revord has been streaming under the alias SettingSunset since around 2023.
+In September 2025, Revord revealed that for approximately the past two years, they had been streaming under the alias SettingSunset, playing a number of video games including Minecraft.
 As of 2025, they have five pets: four dogs and a cat.
-They came out as non-binary in 2025.